Basit-ameer/calculationa/README.md

-# calculationa
+# calculator
-sample caluaction for algebric
+sample calculation for algebric